-5. Cases against the Company:
+2. Case against the Company

-On 15 August 2017, the Company was sued as a co-defendant (second defendant) for offences relating to the voiding of a purchase and sales transaction, alleging that the agreement to purchase and sell shares between the plaintiff and the first defendant is void and holding that the Company is jointly liable for the return of funds to the plaintiff.
-The Company is currently preparing statements and documents to submit to the Court within the stipulated timeframe.
+On 15 August 2017, the Company was sued as a co-defendant (second defendant) for offenses relating to the voiding of a purchase and sales transaction, alleging that the agreement to purchase and sell shares between the plaintiff and the first defendant is void and holding that the Company is jointly liable for the return of funds to the plaintiff.